 Q: Why are you using different weight classes?

 A: The MX category weight classes mirror that of LGBT Powerlifting Union.
-These weight classes ensure MX category athletes are provided as many opportunities as possible now, and in the future as we work towards national and international competition pathways for athletes to compete at a higher level.
+These weight classes are derived from the sports generic weight and ensure MX category athletes are provided as many opportunities as possible now, and in the future as we work towards national and international competition pathways for athletes to compete at a higher level.
+The fourteen weight classes chosen are gender neutral and reflect the diversity in weigh classes across all genders.

 Q: Who is LGBT Powerlifting and can I compete in their events?

-A: LGBT Powerlifting Union is a group of athletes, with focus on giving LGBT Powerlifters representation with both mainstream and LGBT Sports organisations.
-They are based primarily in the UK and offer competition (International Powerlifting Championships (IPC)) and host powerlifting in the Gay Games.
+A: LGBT Powerlifting Union is a group of athletes, with focus on giving LGBT+ Powerlifters representation with both mainstream and LGBT+ Sports organizations.
+Their registered athletes are global and they host the (LGBT International Powerlifting Championships (LGBT IPC) and they also host powerlifting in the Gay Games Powerlifting.
 LGBT IPC welcomes all abilities from novices, right through to World Champions.
 They were the first sports event in the world to introduce an optional MX third gender category in 2018 which served as a guide to our MX category.
+There are no qualification standards or restrictions for people to register for LGBT IPC all are welcome to participate.

 Q: What is the difference between the Female, Male and MX categories?